 My husband isn’t a huge fan of salads.
 But, if it has less “salad” and more meat, he will eat it.
-I am talking a small layer of spinach topped with either deli meats and cheeses or leftover dinner meat.
+I am talking about a small layer of spinach topped with either deli meats and cheeses or leftover dinner meat.

 Turkey Bacon Rollups

 This one is easy peasy.
 Deli turkey, a slice of cheese, a piece of bacon, and roll it up.

 You could slice them to make them bite-size or send them whole for dipping in some Russian dressing or spicy ranch.
 Add some chips, a fruit salad, and a piece of banana bread.

 A chicken salad sandwich with craisins is a sweet and savory lunch option that’s perfect for husbands.
 The chicken provides protein, while the craisins add a touch of sweetness and fiber.
 The sandwich is easy to pack and can be enjoyed at room temperature, making it a great option for a busy workday.

 Yogurt with berries and granola is a quick and easy lunch option for husbands at work.
 The yogurt provides protein and calcium, while the berries add antioxidants and fiber.
 The granola adds crunch and carbohydrates, making it a satisfying and filling meal.
 It’s easy to pack with a cooler cube and can be enjoyed on their lunch break.

 Rice Cakes with Almond Butter and Banana Slices

 Making a play on the kid’s favorite peanut butter and jelly, a twist of rice cakes with almond butter and banana slices is a tasty and healthy lunch option for men.
 The rice cakes provide a crunchy base, while the almond butter and banana add protein, healthy fats, and carbohydrates.
 It’s a portable and easy-to-pack meal that can be enjoyed at room temperature, making it perfect for a busy workday.